betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 The development history of the software (which can be captured in the version-control history and linked issue trackers) can answer many questions that are important to the future of the software.
 What factors caused the software to be in its current state?
 What requirements went into the development of the software?
-(Might some of those requirements and features no longer be necessary for future versions of the software which would allow breaking some backward compatibility?)
+(Might some of those requirements and features no longer be necessary for future versions of the software, which would allow breaking some backward compatibility?)

 **Clear documented architecture and goals**:
-Has a clear core domain model and architecture for the software been documented (which is represented in the code or a clear documented mapping of the domain model to software)?<sup>[6]</sup>
+A clear core domain model and architecture for the software as been documented (which is represented in the code or a clear documented mapping of the domain model to software)?<sup>[6]</sup>
 This document and domain model are needed to constrain the scope of the software and to continue to improve software cohesion and internal consistency with future changes.

+**Strong, portable, well-documented and robust tests**:
-**Portable, well-documented, robust tests**: that demonstrate and protect the important behaviors of the software These tests should give the key use cases and embody the requirements of the code that demonstrate and protect the important behaviors of the software
+The software package has strong and robust unit, integration, and system-level tests that demonstrate and protect the important behaviors of the software.<sup>[4]</sup>
+These tests should give the key use cases and embody the requirements of the code that demonstrate and protect the important features of the software.
-These should not just be simple no-change regression tests that don't actually reveal the intent of the software.<sup>[3]</sup>
+These should primarily be verification and acceptance tests, instead of no-change regression tests that don't actually reveal the intent of the software.<sup>[3]</sup>
-It must be made clear how to run these tests and ensure they pass or fail.
+It must be made clear how to run the test suites and ensure they have a clear pass or fail.
 The reason for why a test passes or fails must be obvious from the output of the test (without having to open a debugger or add extra print statements).
-Quality tests like these can take the place of a lot of documentation that one would otherwise need to write and such tests are, in a way, better than more standard documentation since automated tests are always checked after every change where standard documentation cannot.
+Quality tests like these can take the place of a lot of documentation that one would otherwise need to write and such tests are, in a way, better than more standard documentation since automated tests are always checked after every change to the code (where standard documentation cannot).
 These tests are needed to safely change or port the software and to understand the intended behavior of the software to support future usage or changes.

 **Clean, logical, and understandable code interfaces and implementation**:
 Properties of clean code include self-documenting code, other minimal necessary internal and external documentation, elimination of duplication, other well-known design and implementation principles.<sup>[7],[8]</sup>

 **Fast building code and fast running test suite**:
-An important aspect of sustainable software that is often overlooked is the computational overhead needed to build the software and tests and then run the test suite.
+An important aspect of sustainable software that is often overlooked is the computational overhead needed to build the software and tests, and to run the test suite(s).
-A software package that requires significant computational resources to test the code after any change represents a huge technical debt that must be carried around by future maintainers and sponsors of the software package.
+A software package that requires significant computational resources to rebuild and test the code after any change represents a huge technical debt that must be carried around by future maintainers and sponsors of the software package.
+Software that is very computationally expensive to build and test, or requires special hardware (like GPUs), can impose a huge burden on its sustainability in the need to procure, set up, and maintain the computing resources and DevOps infrastructure needed to utilize them.
 Alternatively, software that builds relatively quickly and where the tests can be run in less time can often take advantage of free cloud continuous testing services.
-(For example, at the time of this writing, services like GitHub Actions and GitLab CI provide free cloud computing cycles to test software projects on these platforms with various limits on the computational loads supported.)
+(For example, at the time of this writing, services like GitHub Actions and GitLab CI provide free cloud computing cycles to test software projects on these platforms with relatively tight limits on the computational loads.)
-However, software that is very computationally expensive to build and test or requires special hardware (like GPUs) can impose a huge burden on its sustainability in the need to procure, set up, and maintain the computing resources and DevOps infrastructure needed to utilize them.

 **Well-defined and well-regulated internal and external dependencies**:
 Reuse and sustainability are greatly aided by minimizing external dependencies and having well-structured internal dependencies within the software package itself (established using good design and build modularity).
-For example, even if your project only depends on small piece of a large external software package, if that smaller piece cannot easily be targeted and extracted, then you may be stuck having to configure and build a large amount of software as you port to new platforms and perform other maintenance tasks.
+For example, even if your project only depends on small piece of a large external software package, if that smaller external piece cannot easily be targeted and extracted, then you may be stuck having to configure and build a large amount of software that you never use as you port to new platforms and perform other maintenance tasks.
-The less code you have to configure and build, the easier it will be to sustain if needed.
+The less code you have to configure and build, the easier it is to sustain if needed.

 **All upstream dependencies are also sustainable software**:
 If any of the upstream dependencies of a software package do not also have these key technical properties of sustainable software, then the downstream dependent packages cannot be sustainable.